euratom-software/calcam/docs/source/intro_install_setup.rst

 Insufficient Persmissions to install
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The setup process may try to install Calcam in the python library paths for your system.
-If your user account does not have permissions to write to these paths (e.g. root or admin permissions), the setup will fail with an error about permissions.
-In this case, adding the ``--user`` option to the installation command will install the package for your user account only, which does not require root or admin permissions.
+If installing on a multi-user system, your account may not have permissions to install calcam in the system-wide python library paths.
+Typically ``pip`` will handle this for you and install Calcam just for your user account if this is the case.
+If this does not happen and the setup fails with an error about permissions, adding the ``--user`` option to the installation command will try to install the package for your user account only, which does not require root or admin permissions.

 Problems trying to start Calcam
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Dependencies
+************
 If you cannot import or start Calcam after installation, the most common problems are due to one or more of Calcam's dependencies not working properly.
 In most cases, Calcam should give an error message which makes it clear which dependency is not working properly.
 If this is not clear, open a python prompt and try the following import commands, which all need to work for Calcam to be able to work:

 .. code-block:: python